 We continued our journey to look at the sustainable community within the Go Nature Market and GoNatureTrip network.
-Our stay at Hemma På Hult was shorter because our holiday was coming to an end.
+Our stay at Explore Småland was shorter because our holiday was coming to an end.
 Nevertheless, we still had a lovely talk with Chatrine.

 Through their company Explore Småland they will develop food activities based on the produce from the own gardens, locally grown food from local farmers, and picks out seasonal produce.
-She also has a small farm garden and picks edible ingredients in the nature surrounding the farm.
+Chatrine and Johan are creating their own kitchen garden and are exploring picks edible ingredients in the nature surrounding the homestead.

-She cooks season food, which is beneficial for the crops and a good way for sustainable living.
+She cooks season food, preferable outdoors and on their biochar grill.
 Because of the Swedish climate they have short growing seasons which makes it a challenge to cook seasonal dishes from local food.
 But Chatrine says that it is part of the fun to give the guests local delicacies during winter and springtime.
 Our homestead consist of different spaces where the guest can enjoy outdoor cooking and eat in a beautiful setting.

 Problem with Edible Country

 Chatrine thinks that the idea of Edible Country is in line with what she is trying to achieve but it has to be done with insight and knowledge.
 She believes that Allemansrätten is a cultural heritage gem that should be carefully used for tourism.
 “Someone or the environment has to pay the price of hundreds of tourists rushing into our forests” Chatrine said.